Tesla, Inc. PESTEL/PESTLE Analysis & Recommendations

 3. Political stability in the majority of major markets (opportunity)

-Tesla, Inc. has the opportunity to strengthen its financial performance through incentives from governments.
-This external factor directly relates with the minimized carbon emissions of the company’s operations and products.
-In addition, this PESTEL/PESTLE analysis determines that expanding free trade agreements open opportunities for the company to expand its operations internationally.
+Tesla has the opportunity to strengthen its financial performance through incentives from governments.
+This external factor directly relates to the minimized carbon emissions of the company’s operations and products.
+In addition, this PESTEL analysis determines that free-trade agreements open opportunities for the company to expand its operations internationally.
 On the other hand, the political stability of major markets makes the remote or macro-environment favorable to Tesla’s generic competitive strategy and intensive growth strategies, which include market penetration.
-In this part of the PESTEL/PESTLE analysis of Tesla, political external factors present opportunities for growing the automotive business.
+In this part of the PESTLE analysis of Tesla, political factors present opportunities for growing the automotive business.

 Economic Factors

-The effects of economic conditions on the remote or macro-environment are considered in this part of the PESTEL/PESTLE Analysis of Tesla Inc. These conditions include market growth, trade levels, currencies, and other variables that influence the automotive business.
+The effects of economic conditions on the remote or macro-environment are considered in this part of the PESTEL analysis of Tesla, Inc. These conditions include market growth, trade levels, currencies, and other variables that influence the automotive business.
 For example, the solar energy market’s growth rate determines the growth opportunities of the company’s solar panel business.
-Tesla needs to address the following economic external factors that influence the automotive market:
+Tesla needs to address the following economic factors that influence its markets:

 1. Decreasing battery costs (opportunity)